Steephill (Staunton, Virginia)

-Steephill is a historic home located at Staunton, Virginia.
+Steephill, also known as Steep Hill, is a historic home built in c.
+1878 and located at Staunton, Virginia.
+It was added to the National Register of Historic Places in 1984.
+It also went by the name Peyton Estate, it had been the family home for John Lewis Peyton and his heirs until 1964.

+History

 It was built in 1877–1878 in the Gothic Revival style, and remodeled in 1926–1927 in the Georgian Revival style.
-The central portion of the house (the "original" house) is a 2 1/2-story, three bay, brick structure slightly recessed from the wings.
+The central portion of the house (the "original" house) is a 2 1/2-story, three-bay, brick structure slightly recessed from the wings.
 The central section has a standing-seam metal gable roof with three gabled dormers.
 Flanking the central block are two, two-story wings.

-Unfortunately on December 30, 2019, Steephill suffered a large amount of damage from a 2nd alarm fire.
+In 1964, the Peyton family heir's sold the family estate to Staunton Military Academy.
+On December 30, 2019, the Steephill structure suffered a large amount of damage from a 2nd alarm fire.

-It was added to the National Register of Historic Places in 1984.